If you’re hurt as the result of someone else’s negligent acts or omissions, we’ve got your back.

 2. What compensation is payable?

-• commercial assistance
+- commercial assistance

-• non-economic loss for pain and suffering
+- non-economic loss for pain and suffering

 3. Can an insurer avoid liability for my claim?

-• you voluntarily assumed the risk, such as undertaking inherently dangerous activities
+- you voluntarily assumed the risk, such as undertaking inherently dangerous activities

-• you were responsible for the accident
+- you were wholly or mostly responsible for the accident

 4. How long do I have to make a claim?